 - Executive Committee (EC): This committee acts on behalf of the AC between AC meetings.
-It consists of the AC Chair, AC vice-chair, TC Chair, two at-large members of the AC, Regional Coordinator (to serve as a non-voting, ex-officio member), and the PDP Coordinator (to serve as a non-voting, ex-officio member).
-The two at-large members are elected each year by the AC at the March AC meeting; a slate of candidates is presented by the nominating committee appointed by the AC chair.
-Once a vice-chair is elected, he or she rotates to the chair after a two-year term.
+It consists of the AC Chair, AC vice chair, TC Chair, two at-large members of the AC, Regional Coordinator (to serve as non-voting, ex-officio member), and the PDP Coordinator (to serve as non-voting, ex-officio member).
+The AC elects the two at-large members each year; the nominating committee appointed by the AC chair presents a slate of candidates.
+Once a vice-chair is elected, he or she rotates to chair after a two-year term.
 Members are elected from AC membership.
 It is the intention to seek to reflect the diversity of the AC by including representation from Extension, experiment station, farmer-rancher, and at large members.
-The Regional Coordinator and the Regional PDP coordinator will also serve on the EC as ex-officio non-voting members.
 The EC will regularly share information with the AC.

 - Farmer Rancher Grant Review Committee: This committee reviews Farmer Rancher grant proposals (currently about 140) and prepares a list of recommended proposals for the AC to consider funding (currently about 40).
-Membership consists of the farmers and ranchers on the AC, interested AC members and a number of farmers and ranchers from throughout the NCR.
-Part of the committee rotates off each year and new members are recruited by the FRG Coordinator.
+Membership consists of the farmers and rancher representatives on the AC, and a few farmers and ranchers from throughout the NCR.
+Part of the committee rotates off each year and the FRG Coordinator recruits new members.

 - Nominating Committee: This committee’s purpose is to help identify and recruit members for the AC and Executive Committee with special attention being given to limited resource and socially disadvantaged audiences.

-- Professional Development Program (PDP) Review Committee: This committee, which consists of AC volunteers and one or two non-AC members recruited by the PDP Coordinator and Associate Coordinator.
-The committee reviews the PDP competitive grant preproposals and selects a list of preproposals to invite to develop into proposals.
-The committee then reviews the full proposals and recommends a list of proposals for funding to the AC (NCR-SARE funds about 6 PDP competitive grant projects per year).
+- Professional Development Program (PDP) Review Committee: This committee, which consists of AC volunteers and one or two non-AC members recruited by the PDP Coordinator.
+The committee reviews the PDP competitive grant proposals and recommends a list of proposals for funding to the AC (NCR-SARE funds about 10 PDP competitive grant projects per year).
 The committee also reviews annual reports and proposed Plans of Work submitted by the NCR State Coordinators and recommends funding to the AC.
-The PDP Committee meets twice a year.

 - SARE Operations Committee: This is the committee that makes overall policy and budget decisions for SARE.
 Membership consists of the Chapter 1 Coordinator for each SARE Region, one Regional PDP Coordinator (elected by the other Regional PDP Coordinators), representatives of several Federal agencies that SARE works with, representatives from the national SARE office and NIFA, and members of each SARE Region’s AC.
 In the NCR, the AC Chair is the AC representative.

 - SARE Outreach Steering Committee: The SARE Outreach Steering Committee provides input on all aspects of SARE's national outreach efforts, including budget development, publication topics, outreach priorities, and long-range planning.
 Committee members are drawn from around the country to represent the diversity of U.S. agriculture.
-Each regional Administrative Council selects one member to serve on this committee.
+The regional Communications Specialist serves on this committee, and each regional Administrative Council selects one member to serve on this committee.

-- Technical Committee: This committee is specified in the legislation establishing SARE.
-In the NCR, this approximately 20-person committee reviews Research & Education grant proposals (currently about 30) and prepares a recommended list of technically acceptable proposals for the AC to consider funding.
-The terms are three years.
-NCR-SARE currently allocates about $1.5 million annually for the R&E grant program and funds about nine projects per year.
-The Technical Committee has a Chair, who has a seat on the AC.
-The TC is one exception to the majority AC membership rule.
-Two TC members are usually on the AC; they are suggested by the TC Chairs and are approved by the AC or EC.
-The regional PDP coordinator asks two SARE state coordinators to serve on the TC each year.
+- Technical Committee (TC): This committee is specified in the legislation establishing SARE.
+In the NCR, this approximately 20-person committee reviews Research & Education full grant proposals (currently about 35) and prepares a recommended list of technically acceptable proposals for the AC to consider funding.
+Terms are three years.
+NCR-SARE currently allocates about $3.5 million annually for the R&E grant program and funds about 14 projects per year.
+The Technical Committee chair has a seat on ex officio seat on the AC.
+Two additional AC members volunteer to serve two-year terms on the TC.

 Administrative Council Nominations